StackVista/stackpack-splunk/src/main/stackpack/resources/int-splunk-topology-v1-overview.md

 ## Overview

-The StackState Splunk topology V1 integration collects topology from Splunk by executing Splunk saved searches from the [StackState API-Integration Agent](/#/stackpacks/api-integration/).
-In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and the StackState API-Integration Agent:
+The StackState Splunk topology V1 integration collects topology from Splunk by executing Splunk saved searches from [StackState Agent V1](https://l.stackstate.com/ui-splunk-agent-v1).
+In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and StackState Agent V1:

 * In Splunk there should be at least one saved search that generates the topology data you want to retrieve.
-* In the StackState API-Integration Agent, a Splunk topology check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.
+* In StackState Agent V1, a Splunk topology check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.

-The Splunk topology check on the StackState API-Integration Agent will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.
+The Splunk topology check on StackState Agent V1 will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.

 ## Splunk saved search

 ### Fields used

-The StackState API-Integration Agent executes the Splunk saved searches configured in the Splunk topology V1 Agent check and pushes retrieved data to StackState as components and relations.
+StackState Agent V1 executes the Splunk saved searches configured in the Splunk topology V1 Agent check and pushes retrieved data to StackState as components and relations.
 The fields from the results of a saved search that are sent to StackState are described below.

 #### Component fields